AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Integration.md

     Encrypted playback:

-    -   For more information about encrypted playback in ApsaraVideo VOD, see [Alibaba Cloud video encryption](/intl.en-US/Developer Guide/Video security/Alibaba Cloud video encryption.md).
+    For more information about encrypted playback in ApsaraVideo VOD, see [Alibaba Cloud video encryption](/intl.en-US/Developer Guide/Video security/Alibaba Cloud video encryption.md).
-    -   For more information about encrypted playback in ApsaraVideo for Media Processing, see [Encryption]().

     **Note:** We recommend that you use Google Chrome to play videos on which Alibaba Cloud proprietary cryptography is performed.

 -   Enable anti-debugging for Alibaba Cloud proprietary cryptography